stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ADC ($04), Y ; The opcode is $71.
 ```

-The particular syntax used with the operand indicates to the assembler which addressing mode is being used and so which one of the `ADC`{lang=asm6502}-related opcodes to output.
+The particular syntax used with the operand indicates to the assembler exactly which addressing mode is being used and so which one of the `ADC`{lang=asm6502}-related opcodes to output.

 The assembler outputs the opcode first and the operand second, if there is one.
 The operand is one or two bytes in size so every machine instruction is either one, two, or three bytes in size.